elysemontano/elyse-lecture-notes/cat-tinder/backend/api-endpoints.md

     params.require(:cat).permit(:name, :age, :enjoys)
   end
 ```

 Alright, We've created and tested the functionality of two endpoints in our API
             GET /Index
             and
             POST /Create

 Something to note as we get into our third endpoint is that every test we run our database is clearing itself out and deleting whatever was created for that test.
 The oddity here is that it wont use the same id twice.
 SO while we might only have 1 object in our DB it might be id= 100 if its the 100th object we've put in that testing db.

+We also need create a cat first, then update the cat.

 ```ruby